Posted On Monday, Jun 01, 2015

 Therefore, irrespective of the noise about the economy or whether the stock in question is in ‘trend’ your fund house will not deviate from the processes we have set to pick stocks that should be part of the Equity portfolio.

-We would urge our investors to stay invested in Equities and focus on their respective long term financial goals rather than focusing on market ups and downs.
+We would urge our investors to stay invested in Equities, mutual fund and focus on their respective long term financial goals rather than focusing on market ups and downs.

 Disclaimer, Statutory Details & Risk Factors: